-I am a very proud mummy to two beautiful little girls, wife to an amazing and supportive husband (who I have spent over half my life with-wow!) and my biggest passions in life aside from these incredible creatures are yoga, reading and writing.
-I have recently completed my yoga teacher training with Yoga Synergy and I feel extremely grateful to have learnt so much under the expert guidance of the amazing Simon Borg-Olivier and Bianca Machliss.
+I am a very proud mummy to two beautiful little girls, wife to an amazing and supportive husband (who I have spent over half my life with-wow!) and my biggest passions in life aside from these incredible creatures are yoga, writing, researching and reading.
+I have recently completed my Level 2 yoga teacher training with Yoga Synergy and I feel extremely grateful to have learnt so much under the expert guidance of the amazing Simon Borg-Olivier and Bianca Machliss.

 I attended a number of silent meditation retreats and learnt so much about myself during this time that I started to truly believe in myself and started to take control of my destiny in my own way.
 I learnt how to 'monotask' as opposed to multitask and how to meditate with tea (through the fascinating Chinese practice of 'tea chan').
 And importantly, I learnt to let go of stereotypes and stigmas and to just be myself.
 Something that I had only allowed myself to be in my yoga practice, or with those very close to me, and something that I don't think I had completely embraced since my teenage years.